djh00t/Leviathan/corpus/matrix/user-stories/user-stories.md

 Chart Type: timeline
 User Role: company historian
-User Story: As a company historian, I need a timeline of our company’s key milestones over the last two decades to document our growth and achievements, providing a clear historical perspective for stakeholders.
+User Story: As a company historian, I need a timeline of our company's key milestones over the last two decades to document our growth and achievements, providing a clear historical perspective for stakeholders.

 Chart Type: mind map
 User Role: marketing strategist